iotaledger/iota.rs/docs/libraries/nodejs/examples.md

 * `coin_type`: a constant set for each crypto currency.
 IOTA = 4218, for instance.
 * `account`: account index.
 Zero-based increasing `int`.
 This level splits the address/key space into independent branches (ex. user identities) which each has own set of addresses/keys
 * `change`: change index which is `{0, 1}`, also known as `wallet chain`.<br />
-There are two independent chain of addresses/keys. `0` is reserved for public addresses (for coin receival) and `1` is reserved for internal (also known as change) addresses to which transaction change is returned. _In comparison to IOTA 1.0, IOTA 1.5 is totally fine with address reuse, and so it is, technically speaking, totally valid to return transaction change to the same originating address.
+There are two independent chain of addresses/keys. `0` is reserved for public addresses (for coin receival) and `1` is reserved for internal (also known as change) addresses to which transaction change is returned. _IOTA is totally fine with address reuse, and so it is, technically speaking, totally valid to return transaction change to the same originating address.
 So it is up to developers whether to leverage it or not. `iota.rs` library and its sibling `wallet.rs` help with either scenario_
 * `address_index`: address index.
 Zero-based increasing `int` that indicates an address index

 As outlined, there is a quite large address/key space that is secured by a single unique seed.